daviddengcn/go-diff/README.md

  1. Smart matching algorithm on go ast tree.
  1. If a function is deleted or added as a whole, only one-line message is shown (starting by <code>===</code> or <code>###</code>)
  1. Easily see which function or type, etc. the difference is in.
- 1. Import/const/var/func diffrences are shown in order, independent of the lines' order in ths source.
+ 1. Import/const/var/func diffrences are shown in order, independent of the lines' order in the source.
  2. Token based line-line difference presentation.

 Installation